I have four Howtek drum scanners at my studio in Portland, Oregon.

 - Greater color accuracy

 High resolution scanning done on a drum scanner isn’t just slightly better than other types of scanners; its an order of magnitude better in terms of resolution, sharpness and depth.
 That’s about what you would expect when comparing a $30,000 machine to one that cost less than a thousand dollars.
 If you are looking for publication quality scans, you can’t do better than a drum scan.
-If you want National Geographic quality, you need to do like they do and use a drum scanner.
+If you want National Geographic quality, you need to do like them and use a drum scanner.

 I have done scanning projects for many clients, including: